Stella's Science Blog

 Over 30% of the US population suffer from an anxiety disorder over the course of their life time.

-Over 30% of the US population suffer from an anxiety disorder (e.g., Generalized Anxiety, OCD, PTSD, phobia) over the course of their life (Harvard Medical School, 2007).
+Over 30% of the US population suffer from an anxiety disorder (e.g., Generalized Anxiety, OCD, PTSD, phobia) throughout their life (Harvard Medical School, 2007).
 Tendency increasing.
 Anxiety spectrum disorders are characterized by excessive fear and anxiety, and associated dysfunction of neurophysiological stress processing and brain arousal circuits (Cisler & Olatunji, 2012).
 Due to former experiences in life as well as genetic predispositions several networks of the brain can get stuck in an overprotective pattern that leads to mild, medium, or severe symptoms.
 These networks include the limbic system engaged in emotional processing, the saliency network detecting potential threats in the environment, and the Default Mode Network, which in the case of anxiety disorders keeps the brain constantly on alert.

 Neurofeedback targets these networks and enables the individual to learn to self-regulate brain activity and to retrain the brain to optimal functioning.
 Several studies from 1973 up to date support the efficiency of neurofeedback for anxiety spectrum disorders (Hammond, 2005; Russo, Balkin, & Lenz, 2022).
 For example, Garrett and Silver (1976) showed that neurofeedback significantly reduces anxiety when compared to a control group or relaxation training.
-For OCD cases, Hammond (2003) found that neurofeedback training reduced scores on the Yale-Brown Obsessive-Compulsive Scale (YBOCS) for clients for 3.35 SD, while a meta-analyses of 25 drug studies only produced an average treatment effect of 1.33 SD or less(Ackerman & Greenland, 2002).
+For OCD cases, Hammond (2003) found that neurofeedback training reduced scores on the Yale-Brown Obsessive-Compulsive Scale (YBOCS) for clients for 3.35 SD, while a meta-analysis of 25 drug studies only produced an average treatment effect of 1.33 SD or less(Ackerman & Greenland, 2002).

 In the meta-analyses of 2022, Russo et al report that 80-90% of participants can expect a large to moderate degree of alleviation in anxiety, PTSD, or OCD symptoms.
 None of the studies included in this meta-analysis reported harmful or adverse effects such as headache, fatigue, or irritability.
 Neurofeedback holds promise as a method for modifying biological brain patterns and is an effective and non-invasive technique that empowers clients to decrease their symptoms of anxiety-spectrum disorders (e.g., Generalized Anxiety Disorder or PTSD).